gesquive/git-user/README.md

 ## Installing

 ### Compile
-This project requires go1.6+ to compile.
-Just run `go get -u github.com/gesquive/git-user` and the executable should be built for you automatically in your `$GOPATH`.
+This project requires go1.18+ to compile.
+Just run `go install github.com/gesquive/git-user@latest` and the executable should be built for you automatically in your `$GOPATH`.

 Optionally you can run `make install` to build and copy the executable to `/usr/local/bin/` with correct permissions.